kprsandilya/Boilermake-2024/README.md

 ## How To Play

  - The objective of this game is to make as much money as possible from selling harvested crops.
- - In order to grow crops, you first need to till any area with soil in it with the t key.
+ - In order to grow crops, you first need to till any area with soil in it with the T key.
 You can till anywhere without cost.
  - You need money to acquire resources such as fertilizers and crop seeds from the shop, which can be accessed by clicking on it.
  - After buying fertilizer, use the F key to fertilize the soil.
  - Buy seeds of your choice and plant them in the fertilizer using any of the first five number keys.